10 Top Tips & Tricks For The Apple TV’s Siri Remote (2023 Guide)

 The 1st generation is the black remote with the “Menu” button and a rectangular trackpad on the upper third of it.
 The 2nd generation is the silver remote with the “<” button replacing the “Menu” button, and its trackpad is circular.
 The 3rd generation Siri Remote is identical to the 2nd generation, but it has a USB-C charging port instead of a Lightning port.

-The Siri remote is a powerful little device that you can figure out how to use the basics of just by looking at it.
+No matter which version you have, the Siri Remote is a powerful little device that you can figure out how to use the basics of just by looking at it.
 However, the Siri Remote also has a ton of hidden tricks that make it much more powerful than it looks.
-You can view all the names of the buttons on the Siri remote below (image courtesy of Apple).
-Once you’ve had a quick look read on to find out what you can do with them.

 #1 Quickly Switch Between Open Apps

 Just like on an iOS device, you can quickly switch between open apps on the Apple TV by calling up the app switcher screen.